yldai/Self_Belief_Updating_Computational_Neural/README.md

 First combine all the GCM_controls_all_kx.mat into GCM_controls_all.mat using the [combine_GCM_upd.m](data/combine_GCM_upd.m).

-The [Run_PEB_upd.m](analysis/Run_PEB_upd.m) reproduces the DCM exploring both the general self belief updating modulatory effect and the association between effective connectivity and the update magnitude.
+The [Run_PEB_ME.m](analysis/Run_PEB_ME.m) reproduces the parametric empirical Bayes (PEB) results for Model 1, which examined over-all self-belief updating modulatory effect and update magnitude (proportion to estimation error corrected) associated variance in effective connectivity during self-belief updating.
 Click ‘Please select...’ on the resulting 'PEB - review parameters' screen and choose ‘Second-level effect - mean’ will demonstrate the general modulatory effect.
-Choose ‘Second-level effect - UPDsumcon’ will display the magnitude modulated parameters.
+Choose ‘Second-level effect - ME’ will display the magnitude modulated parameters.
 Please select posterior probability (Pp) > 0.95 as the threshold.

 ## Dynamic causal modeling Model 2: favorable and unfavorable updating modulatory effect